robschick/lessonCode/lesson1.md

 ## Part 2--Populate The Folders
 ### Start With Raw Data
-I've given you a raw dataset from the Bahamas Marine Mammal Research Organization.
+I've given you three datasets from the Cape Hatteras BRS.
 They are in csv format.

 1. Download them from box
 2. Put the file into your ```data``` folder.